-As of March 31, 2016, approximately 86 wastewater systems have been identified as having a discharge that may reach a surface water body or ground water and represent a risk to source waters or the surrounding environment under certain conditions (Table 16).
+As of March 31, 2017, approximately 79 wastewater systems have been identified as having a discharge that may reach a surface water body or ground water and represent a risk to source waters or the surrounding environment under certain conditions (Table 14).
 On an annual basis, Water Security Agency staff review the quality of effluent from each regulated sewage works.
 Growth in Saskatchewan communities continues to place additional pressure on sewage infrastructure as some communities were near, at or beyond treatment and/or storage capacity.
 Reduction of ammonia emissions within treated wastewater effluent, sewage works capacity or other treatment capability issues typically involve significant planning, investment and construction.
 Availability of project funding is cited by many communities as a major impediment to moving forward with improvements.
 Therefore, it can be expected that reductions in the number of works, which represent a risk to source waters, will be a time consuming process.

 The Water Security Agency has evaluated wastewater systems in the province.
-As of March 31, 2016 approximately 82 systems may require compliance with pending Canada-wide Standards for Municipal Waste Water Effluent (MWWE) and 65 may need to comply with the Wastewater System Effluent Regulations (WSER) passed into law in July 2012 pursuant to the federal Fisheries Act.
-The final number of wastewater systems, which must be managed to the WSER standard, will be finalized once further work on the administrative agreement between the Water Security Agency and Environment Canada.
+As of March 31, 2017 approximately 83 systems may require compliance with pending Canada-wide Standards for Municipal Waste Water Effluent (MWWE) and 66 may need to comply with the Wastewater System Effluent Regulations (WSER) passed into law in July 2012 pursuant to the federal Fisheries Act.
+The final number of wastewater systems, which must be managed to the WSER standard, will be finalized once ongoing work on the administrative agreement between the Water Security Agency and Environment Canada is completed.
 That agreement was signed came into effect in July 2015.
-In accordance with sewage works permit to operate requirements significant progress on upgrading of the City of Regina sewage treatment system was completed in 2015-16.
-Upgrades to the system are expected to be completed by December 31, 2016 and are anticipated to result in significant improvements in effluent and downstream water quality while bringing the city into early compliance with the federal Wastewater System Effluent Regulations and preparing for future growth.
+In accordance with sewage works permit to operate requirements the City of Regina sewage treatment system upgrade reached significant completion in December 2016 and are anticipated to result in significant improvements in effluent and downstream water quality while bringing the city into early compliance with the federal Wastewater System Effluent Regulations and preparing for future growth.